Enrique Simonet: Career and travel

-In 1887 obtained a grant to study painting in the Fine Arts Academy in Rome, where he painted in 1890 Heart's Anatomy; a painting that would bring him international recognition and which won him several prizes.
-Taking advantage of his stay Simonet traveled throughout Italy, visited Paris several times and in 1890 he made a tour of the Mediterranean.
-He also traveled to the Holy Land, where he painted his monumental work Flevit super illam (painting); work for which he received numerous medals including Madrid in 1892, Chicago in 1893, Barcelona in 1896 and Paris in 1900.
-In 1893 and 1894 Simonet traveled to Morocco as a war correspondent for the magazine La Ilustración Española y Americana.
+In 1885, Simonet, funded by his father, made his first trip to Italy.
+In 1887 obtained a grant to study painting in the Fine Arts Academy in Rome, where he painted in 1890 Heart's Anatomy; a painting that would bring him international recognition and which won him several prizes and was displayed at the Paris Salon in 1895.

+Taking advantage of his stay Simonet traveled throughout Italy (including Venice where he painted Venetian Waterscape from 1887–1890), visited Paris several times and in 1890 he made a tour of the Mediterranean.
+He also traveled to the Holy Land, where he painted his monumental work Flevit super illam (painting) which he received numerous medals for including Madrid in 1892, Chicago in 1893, Barcelona in 1896 and Paris in 1900.'
+In 1893 and 1894 Simonet traveled to North Africa, later acting as a war correspondent in Morocco for the magazine La Ilustración Española y Americana.

+Asunción Castro Crespo was born in Córdoba in 1872 and raised in Málaga where she, at 18 years old, met Simonet.
+On February 26, 1897, Asunción and Enrique got married at the Church of Saint Jerome the Royal in Madrid.
+They had seven children together.
+Simonet often used her for his artistic studies, and she was the model for Venus in The Judgement of Paris.